 Required Materials and Deadlines

-The number of qualified candidates may be greater than the amount of funds available.
+Please Note: The number of financial aid applicants who qualify for grants may be greater than the amount of funds available.
 As a result, it is possible to be offered admission to Sheridan and be placed on a waiting list for financial aid.